In this article, we will learn something basics about internetworking in the computer network.

 The best network connected to the router is the LAN switch network below.
 Why?
 Because each port on that switch breaks up the collision domain.
 But it’s not all good all devices are still in the same broadcast domain.
 Do you remember why this can be a really bad thing?
 Because all devices must listen to all broadcasts transmitted, that’s why.
 And if your broadcast domains are too large, the users have less bandwidth and required to process more broadcasts, and network response time will slow to a level that could cause office riots.

 Once we have only switches in our network, things change a lot!
-Figure 1.5 shows the network that is typically found today.
+The following picture shows the network that is typically found today.

 Okay, here I’ve placed the LAN switches at the center of the network world so the routers are connecting only logical networks together.
 If I implemented this kind of setup, I’ve created virtual LANs (VLANs), something.
 “Virtual LANs (VLANs).”
 So don’t stress.
 But it is really important to understand that even though you have a switched network, you still need a router to provide your inter-VLAN communication or internetworking.
 Don’t forget that!